-August’s Question of the Month is brought to you by Brandon from That Green Dude: niche Japanese video game lover, martial arts movie watcher and a blogger who isn’t giving up on his dreams.
+August’s Question of the Month is brought to you by Brandon from That Green Dude: niche Japanese video game lover, martial arts movie watcher and blogger.
 To find out more about him and his site, as well as how you can get involved, take a look at this post.

 Family: they’re the people who look after us, show us wrong from right and teach us how to love.
 They’re the dearest we share special moments with, seek out when we need support and run to when we need a shoulder to cry on.
 They can also be those bloody annoying people who drink milk straight out of the bottle, leave the toilet-seat up and don’t take the rubbish out – but we wouldn’t have them any other way.